xuhdev/flake8-executable/README.md

 - EXE003: Shebang is present but does not contain "python".
 - EXE004: There is whitespace before shebang.
 - EXE005: There are blank or comment lines before shebang.
+- EXE006: Shebang is present but it hard-codes the path to python.

 ## Installation